auth0-blog/auth0-web/README.md

 ### `signOut`

-The `signOut` method removes all state from memory and invalidates the session on Auth0 servers.
+The `signOut` method redirects users to Auth0 server to invalidate their sessions then redirect users back to your app.

 ### `subscribe`